-If you live in Puerto Rico and are looking for health care coverage, you may qualify for Medicare health insurance.
-Additionally, you might have some questions about eligibility, enrollment and your options for coverage.
+If you live in Puerto Rico and are looking for health care coverage, you may qualify for Medicare.
+Additionally, you might have some questions about eligibility, enrollment, and your options for coverage.

 The first step is to understand what Medicare options are available to you or your loved ones.
 Eligibility for Medicare begins at the age of 65.

-Of course, Medicare has exceptions for certain situations.
+Of course, Medicare has exceptions for specific situations.
 The basic requirements for Original Medicare coverage in Puerto Rico are like the requirements for the rest of the continental U.S.